-Required Housing Tax Credit application materials are incorporated into the Minnesota Multifamily Rental Housing Common Application, including the Intent to Apply, which is due in advance of the application.
-The Multifamily Request for Proposal Guide and Scoring Guide provide comprehensive resources for these application materials and submittal instructions.
-The Multifamily and Housing Tax Credit application materials can be found on the Multifamily Common Application and Tax Credits web page.
+Required Housing Tax Credit application materials are incorporated into the Application Checklist in the Multifamily Customer Portal (Portal), including the Intent to Apply, which is due in advance of the application.
+The Multifamily Application Instructions: Consolidated RFP and HTC Round 1 and 2 and the HTC Scoring and Deferred Priority Checklist Guide provide comprehensive resources for these application materials and submittal instructions.
+The Multifamily and Housing Tax Credit application materials can be found in the Portal and on the-Application Resources and Tax Credits web page.

 If a Minnesota Housing Multifamily first mortgage and/or deferred loan are sought in conjunction with the tax credit application, many HTC forms and submissions are identical to the forms and submissions required for other Minnesota Housing funding sources under the Consolidated Request for Proposals (RFP) or open pipeline.
-The submissions for a tax credit application package must follow the stacking order outlined in the Multifamily Rental Housing Common Application Checklist.